 Interview with Stamps Foundation

-The review committee will nominate a select number of candidates for an interview with the Stamps Family Charitable Foundation, which will make final decisions.
+The application review committee will nominate a select number of candidates for an interview with the Stamps Family Charitable Foundation, which will make final decisions.

 Stamps Scholar Benefits and Responsibilities